-They are absurdly passionate about wildlife, conservation and the environment, and can usually be found on the coast, combing for marine life washed up on the shoreline, and exploring the ruins and new builds of our urban jungles, and speaking and writing far too much about insects and arthropods…or searching for them in the soil.
+I am absurdly passionate about wildlife, conservation and the environment, and if I can’t be found on the coast, combing for marine life washed up on the shoreline, and exploring the ruins and new builds of cities for signs of nature, I’m usually speaking and writing too much about insects and arthropods…or searching for them in the soil.

-An example of one of the coolest things I’ve done is to have featured in Attitude Magazine on a recent 9 page spread on Ocean conservation, intersectionality and queer theory, with acclaimed drag artist Bimini, Activist Noga Levy Rappaport and wildlife broadcaster Dan O’Neill, which also included a fantastic film made with Freeborne Media, all done on the beautiful Dungeness Reserve coastline in Kent.
+An example of one of the coolest things I’ve done is to have featured in Attitude Magazine on a 9-page piece on Ocean conservation, intersectionality and queer theory, alongside acclaimed drag artist Bimini, Activist Noga Levy Rappaport and wildlife broadcaster Dan O’Neill, which also included a fantastic film made with Freeborne Media, all done on the beautiful Dungeness Reserve coastline in Kent.